jazzband/wagtailmenus/README.md

 ### For wagtail `1.5` and up

 1. Install the package using pip: `pip install wagtailmenus`.
+2. Add `wagtail.contrib.modeladmin` to `INSTALLED_APPS` in your project settings, if it's not there already.
-2. Add `wagtailmenus` to `INSTALLED_APPS` in your project settings.
+3. Add `wagtailmenus` to `INSTALLED_APPS` in your project settings.
-3. Run `python manage.py migrate wagtailmenus` to set up the initial database tables.
+4. Run `python manage.py migrate wagtailmenus` to set up the initial database tables.

 ### For wagtail `1.4.5` and below